Programs Of Study

 The Associate of Applied Science degree with a Retail Marketing emphasis prepares students for entry-level and middle-management positions in marketing for business and industry.
 Students will acquire skills to assist them in the various aspects of management and marketing.
 This degree also prepares students for small-business ownership.

 The Computer Information Systems (CIS) program is designed to provide students with computer repair, networking, and programming skills that will prepare them for careers in today’s information technology (IT) field.

 With an emphasis on industry-standard certifications, the CIS program provides an in-depth understanding of the skills employers are looking for in their IT staff.
-This program is not just classroom-based; students learn in a hands-on laboratory environment that provides real-world experience in applying the knowledge they have gained.
+This program is not just classroom-based; instruction takes place in a hands-on laboratory environment that provides real-world experience in applying the skills employers are looking for.

-The Drafting program at UACCM examines a wide range of drafting and design experiences to better prepare students for entry-level positions in the drafting industry.
-The program introduces students to the drafting profession, principles, and the technology used within the different drafting fields.
-Throughout the program, students learn and work with the following computer-aided drafting and 3-D modeling programs: AutoCAD, Inventor Professional, Revit Architecture, and SDS/2.
-Students learn basic techniques for residential and commercial drafting, structural steel drafting, machine and mechanical drafting, and engineering drafting.
+The Drafting program at UACCM examines a wide range of drafting and design experiences to prepare students for entry-level positions in the drafting industry.
+The program introduces students to the drafting profession, principles, and technology used within the different drafting fields.
+Throughout the program, students learn and work with the following computer-aided drafting and 3-D modeling programs: AutoCAD, Inventor Professional, Revit Suite, and SDS/2.
+Students learn basic techniques for residential and commercial drafting, structural steel drafting, machine and mechanical drafting.
 Realistic projects and working with clients are incorporated into the semester projects.
 The Drafting program curriculum includes the study of design concepts and sustainability theories to give students an edge in today’s workplace.

 EARLY CHILDHOOD DEVELOPMENT